ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ---
 layout: ballerina-building-a-data-service-left-nav-pages-swanlake
 title: Build a data service in Ballerina
-description: Connect to a MySQL database and executing queries using an HTTP RESTful API using Ballerina.
+description: Connect to a MySQL database and execute queries using an HTTP RESTful API using Ballerina.
 keywords: ballerina, data service, mysql, database, REST, API
 permalink: /learn/build-a-data-service-in-ballerina/
 active: build-a-data-service